Memoir

 Continue reading

-Conversations Live with Vicki St. Clair airs each Monday at noon Pacific on KKNW 1150AM or 94.9FM HD.
-For exclusive updates throughout the rest of the week, like us on Facebook and follow Vicki on Twitter!
+Catch Conversations Live with Vicki St. Clair every Monday at noon Pacific or Fridays at 6AM on KKNW 1150AM or 94.9FM HD.
+For exclusive updates throughout the rest of the week, like us on Facebook, and follow Vicki St. Clair on Twitter!

 Listen to PODCAST –